oleksi/SparProject/MIGRATION_STATUS.md

 Next recommended step (short-term)
 ---------------------------------
 1. Port the old layout and shared partials into `SparWebCore/Views/Shared`.
 While porting, replace System.Web-only helpers (child actions, Html.Action, Request.Browser, Url.Content) with Core equivalents or small adapter helpers.
 Add `_ViewImports.cshtml` and ensure tag helpers/namespaces are available.
+2. Verify Identity end-to-end: run the app in Development (uses `appsettings.Development.json`), register a user via the registration view, and confirm the `AspNetUsers` row is created in `SparWebCore/spardev.db`.
+3. Migrate middleware (cookie options, external providers) and port remaining controllers & views so the UI can be manually exercised.

 Short-term status & next actions
 --------------------------------